 Typically, following the work of a local artist puts a city into perspective.
-Or so I thought as I browsed the list of buildings designed by architect German-born architect Carl Engel.
+Or so I thought as I browsed the list of buildings designed by German-born architect Carl Engel.

-Knowing that I wouldn’t feel like finding all the buildings that afternoon, I narrowed down my list to Unioninkatu, starting with the University buildings and planning to end at the Helsinki City Hall (which, coincidently, was the original facility of my current accommodation Hotel Seurahuone).
+Knowing that I wouldn’t feel like finding all the buildings that afternoon, I narrowed down my list to Unioninkatu, starting with the University and planning to end at the Helsinki City Hall (which, coincidently, was the original facility of my current accommodation Hotel Seurahuone).

 There’s nothing remarkably striking about Engel’s buildings because they were meant to be state buildings anyway.
-And state buildings look more or less the same in European capitals.
-After a brief look at the University buildings, I noticed the tour buses parked across the street.
+And state buildings look more or less the same in all European capitals.
+After a brief look at the University, I noticed the tour buses parked across the street.

-At that moment, I realized clearly this was more of a reconnaissance trip, a way to note down the places I’ll probably only see once and the ones I’ll return to.
-Seeing Engel’s work without knowing much about him was not the right approach, and I now know it.
+At that moment, I realized this was more of a reconnaissance trip, a way to note down the places I’ll probably only see once and the ones I’ll return to.
+Seeing Engel’s work without knowing much about him wasn’t the right approach, and I now know it.

 After my ears couldn’t bear the amateur opera singer at the square anymore, I walked down Unioninkatu towards the Market Square (Kauppatori) and the sea.
 Dhanish and I had been there the previous evening, and I assumed it was the night time that made it unappealing to me.
 Not quite.

 Seeing the Uspenski Cathedral on top of the hill, I decided to walk there.
-I wasn’t sure the cathedral was actually what I wanted to see, so my path led me to another detour towards the marina.
+I wasn’t sure the Cathedral was actually what I wanted to see, so my path led me to another detour towards the marina.

 I suck at orientation.
-In my mind, the further I walked down Pohjoisranta, with the marina and the harbor on my right, the further I must have been from the hotel.
+In my mind, the further I walked down Pohjoisranta, with the marina and the harbor on my right, the farther I must have been from the hotel.
 How exciting!
 Spoiler alert: I was not.

 That day I realized the real dimension of Helsinki and how compact it was.
-Which, I will assure you, is not as bad as it sounds.
-For me it meant that I could easily navigate through it, I could take a better look at something I had just had a glimpse of, and I could walk every time.
+Which, I’ll assure you, is not as bad as it sounds.
+For me, it meant that I could easily navigate through it, I could take a better look at something I had just had a glimpse of, and I could walk every time.